Shaken or Stirred? An Analysis of MetaFormer's Token Mixing for Medical Imaging: Experiments

 \subsubsection{Datasets}

 We use three different medical datasets for semantic segmentation.
 The Japanese Society of Radiological Technology (JSRT) Dataset \citep{JSRT} is publicly available and consists of 247 chest X-rays.
-Each image comes with landmark annotations \citep{JSRTAnnotations} for the four anatomical structures of the lungs, heart, and clavicles.
+Each image comes with landmark annotations \citep{JSRTAnnotations} for the four anatomical structures of the lungs, heart, and left / right clavicles.
 For our experiments, we converted the landmarks to dense masks, downsample the dataset to $256\times256$ pixels, and divide it into a custom split of 160/87 training/test images.
 As a second dataset, we include bone segmentation of the paediatric wrist based on the publicly available GRAZPEDWRI-DX (GRAZ) dataset \citep{nagyPediatric2022}.
 Here we used human expert segmentation mask of 17 bones provided in \cite{keuth2025denseseg} of 63 images, which we downsample to $384\times224$ and split into 43/20 for training/testing.
 As the last dataset, we include the Tumor InfiltratinG lymphocytes in breast cancER (TIGER) dataset\footnote{TIGER training data was accessed on July 25th, 2025 from \url{registry.opendata.aws/tiger}.}, comprising large histology slices.
 Here, the goal is to segment seven different tissues, including different states/types of tumour and tumour-associated stroma.
 We selected the subset of slices where the region of interest is provided with dense segmentation mask, obtaining 284 images split into 256/28 training/testing.
 Since the slices have a very high resolution, we follow a patch-based approach with a patch size of $768\times768$.
 During training, we sample one patch per image on-the-fly, with probabilities weighted by the inverse square root of class frequency to oversample minority classes.
 For inference, we apply a sliding window with $25\,\%$ overlap and merge predictions using Gaussian weighting, reducing the influence of uncertain patch edges.
+As a 3D segmentation task, we choose AbdomenAtlas 1.0 \citep{li_abdomenatlas_2024} (Abdomen).
+The dataset contains CT scans with nine segmented abdominal structures of varying sizes (aorta, gallbladder, left/right kidney, liver, pancreas, postcava, spleen, and stomach).
+We employ the official 4675/520 train/test split.
+For preprocessing, volumes are cropped to the abdominal region using ground-truth labels, resampled to isotropic $1.5\,\text{mm}$ spacing, padded to resolution of $128^3$, intensity-windowed to range $[-200, 300]$ in Hounsfield units, and finally normalized to $[0,1]$.